zerochae/telescope-spring.nvim/readme.md

 # telescope-spring.nvim

-A Telescope picker to quickly api endpoint finder in project
+A Telescope picker to quickly api endpoint finder in spring(boot) project

 ## 🖥️ Demo